Nature Menu

 Though April is the main month when shrubs and trees spring into leaf, the process makes a start in March, while other plants have had some foliage all winter.

-Honeysuckle has clusters of new foliage too, having put out some as early as December (or even November): it can be quite a surprise to see these in the middle of otherwise bare woods.
-These leaf clusters can remain quite small in March, though ones near gardens or habitation, which preserve more vegetation in winter, can be quite thick and lush by now.
+Honeysuckle has clusters of new foliage too, having put out some as early as December, or even November: it can be quite a surprise to see these in the middle of otherwise bare woods.
+These leaf clusters bulk up during March and can provide quite a thick coverage by the second half, making a splash of bright new greenery in the woodscape.
+Honeysuckles near gardens or habitation, which preserve more vegetation in winter, can be thick and lush even earlier in the month.

 Unless it is very cold, the tentative small leaf clusters that appeared on elder as early as January increase in quantity and size as March goes on.
 The garden escapee firethorn (aka pyracantha) adds new leaves to its existing ones from around mid month (sometimes earlier).

 Other shrubs seem to be testing the air.
-On dog rose you can see curled up tubes of new foliage, or even tiny new leaves as the month progresses.
-As early as mid month (late February in 2020 and in places from the second week of March in 2022 and quite widely in 2024) bramble also starts to put out new leaves from the buds on its stems that appeared in January, though they remain very small and tentative.
+On dog rose you can see curled up tubes of new foliage or even tiny new leaves in the second half of the month, sometimes earlier.
+As early as mid month (late February in 2020, from the second week of March in 2022, 2024 and 2026) bramble also starts to put out new leaves from the buds on its stems that appeared in January, though they remain very small and tentative.

 Raspberry starts to leaf from mid month too and can be easily confused with bramble: it grows straight up, while bramble puts out runners that spread horizontally.
-You may also spot new leaves appearing on redcurrant in the latter half of the month.
-Snowberry - usually a park or garden shrub but sometimes found in the wild - produces new foliage from the second week onward.
+You may also spot new leaves appearing on redcurrant as the month goes on, while snowberry - usually a park or garden shrub but sometimes found in the wild - produces new foliage from the second week onward.

-Other shrubs that start to produce foliage in March include lilac and traveller's joy, the latter producing a few scattered leaf clusters rather greening up generally, these appearing even while there are still some dribs and drabs of old man's beard, last year's seed, which can last till late in the month.
+Other shrubs that start to produce foliage in March include lilac and (later in the month) traveller's joy, the latter just producing a few scattered leaf clusters at this stage, even while there are still some dribs and drabs of old man's beard, last year's seed, which can last till late in the month.
 You may also see new leaf shoots on dogwood, tamarisk (by the sea) and clematis montana (a pink flowered clematis that lives semi-wild on railway line fences and the like).

 A few of last autumn's berries may linger into March.
-Hips are still fairly common (though may be rotting by now) and help one to identify dog roses coming into leaf.
+Hips can still be seen here and there, though often rotting, and help one to identify dog roses coming into leaf.
 Black ivy berries may also last into March, though most have been snapped up by wood pigeons and other birds by now.

 You might also see the occasional berries of holly or wild privet, or the seedhead of stinking iris, which looks like a cluster of red-orange berries.
-Firethorn (aka pyracantha) and cotoneaster berries can also survive if they were not consumed by birds back in the winter, while a few (probably rotting) white berries may just remain on snowberry bushes.
+Firethorn (aka pyracantha) and cotoneaster berries can also survive if they were not consumed by birds back in the winter, even while new foliage comes out on the bushes).
+Early in the month a few (probably rotting) white berries may just remain on snowberry bushes.

 The first tree to come into leaf

-Towards the end of the month (in the second week in 2020 and the third week in 2017 and 2024) the huge buds on horse chestnut open to disgorge weird tongues of vegetation that eventually morph into small leaves that hang limp and green.
+Towards the end of the month (in the second week in 2020, mid month in 2026) the huge buds on horse chestnut open to disgorge weird tongues of vegetation that eventually morph into small leaves that hang limp and green.
 It is rare for this process to be much advanced by the end of March, however.

-Sometimes as early as mid month, but more usually towards its end, hazel puts out small leaves, though they grow only very slowly.
-These look almost identical to new leaves on hornbeam (the two trees are related) which also sometimes appear along with inconspicuous female flowers late in the month, but whose leafing is usually preceded by a mass of male catkins, which appear from mid month onwards.
+Sometimes quite early in the month, but more usually towards its end, hazel puts out small leaves, though they grow only very slowly, if at all.
+These look almost identical to new leaves on hornbeam (the two trees are related) which appear along with inconspicuous female flowers late in the month (mid month in 2026).
+On some hornbeams, and more in some years than in others, this is preceded from mid month onwards (the second week in 2026) by a mass of male catkins.

 Lombardy poplars have similar (possibly somewhat smaller catkins) which appear at about the same time.
-If you see a poplar with green catkins, particularly planted in a row, it might well be a western balsam poplar, which used to be used as a windbreak tree in apple orchards.
+If you see a poplar with green catkins, particularly planted in a row, it might well be a western balsam poplar, which used to be used as a windbreak tree in apple orchards: these also seem to leaf in March, earlier than the other two species.

 Right from the start of March you get fuzzy red flowers on red maple, an imported species mainly seen in streets and parks: they can last for much of the month.
 English or wych elm has similar flowers at the same time but they are relatively inconspicuous.

 March is the month for pussy willow catkins (more correctly, the catkins of the goat willow or sallow and the grey willow - or a hybrid between the two).
-The white or grey-white buds that will turn into these can appear as early as the end of February, but the catkins themselves - yellow when fully in flower - do not appear en masse till mid month, though you may see a few a bit earlier.
-(In 2010 they did not come out till the very end of March, and in 2013 not until the second week of April.)
+A few of the white or grey-white buds that will turn into these can appear as early as mid February; the catkins themselves - yellow when fully in flower - mostly do not appear en masse till mid March, though you may see a few a bit earlier.

-All of this describes the male catkins of pussy willows: the female ones, which appear at the same time on different trees, can also start by looking grey but then turn green.
+All of this describes the male catkins of pussy willows: the female ones, which also appear mid month on different trees, can start by looking grey but then turn green.
 Osier has male catkins similar to pussy willow ones, though more densely packed on its straight, upwardly-pointing branches.

 Crack willows, white willows and hybrids of the two, which are found both as full-sized trees and riverside shrubs, don’t put out leaves and catkins until the very end of the month at the earliest.
 It is usually crack willows that are the first to do this.